thaian1234/book-catalog/README.md

 This project is a book catalog web application built with a focus on modern technologies and a clean user experience.

+## Deployment

+This book catalog application is deployed on Vercel!
+You can access it here: [Book Catalog](https://book-catalog-taupe.vercel.app/)

 ### Tech Stack

 - **Frontend:**